Alert Building Inspections menu logo

 Summer maintenance focuses on painting and outdoor repairs.
 Check weatherboards for peeling paint, inspect decking for loose boards, and ensure your heat pump is serviced before winter arrives.

-Autumn requires gutter cleaning again (especially with Pukekohe’s tree coverage), checking insulation in your roof space, and ensuring downpipes direct water away from your foundation.
+Autumn requires gutter cleaning again (especially with Pukekohe’s tree coverage), checking your roof insulation, and ensuring downpipes direct water away from your foundation.
 This is also when you should arrange your building inspector Pukekohe annual check-up if you’re proactive about maintenance.

 Winter means testing smoke alarms, checking for draughts around windows and doors, and monitoring interior moisture levels to prevent mould growth.